How to stop a DDoS attack

 Using foundational network infrastructureDownload now

-A handful of these providers also offer emergency coverage, as it’s known, which can be purchased when a DDoS attack is already in progress, in order to protect the business and its services against the worst elements of the wave.
-Others, meanwhile, require a more longer-term contract when arranging mitigation for such attacks.
+A handful of these providers also offer emergency coverage, as it’s known, which can be purchased when a DDoS attack is already in progress, to protect the business and its services against the worst elements of the wave.
+Others, meanwhile, require a longer-term contract when arranging mitigation for such attacks.

 For businesses or organisations using other products from these companies may also want to seek out adding DDoS protection to the overall package.
 For those using another network optimisation company, alternatively, besides those listed, it would be worth examining what DDoS protection options are on offer, and how much it would cost.
 ISPs may also offer some form of DDoS mitigation, especially in the form of emergency cover, but this may or may not be as comprehensive as some of the options provided by specialist companies.